 Two productions hang over the head of this - Braveheart and Game of Thrones.

 Braveheart was silly, and full of Mel Gibson close ups and violence but was great drama - you understood every character, the relationships were clear.
-You had noble Wallace who turns psycho after his wife is killed; his wacky sidekicks; the evil Edward II and his weak gay son; the gay son's wife who lusted after Wallace; the uncertain Robert the Bruce who learns to be a man watching Wallace.
+You had noble Wallace who turns psycho after his wife was killed; his wacky sidekicks; the evil Edward II and his weak gay son; the gay son's wife who lusted after Wallace; the uncertain Robert the Bruce who learns to be a man watching Wallace.
 It had a clear structure - happy Wallace, romantic Wallace, dead wife, revenge, initial triumph, betrayal, execution, posthumous triumph.

 Compare it with this - you've got Robert the Bruce hanging out with the future Edward II.
 He seems like a decent guy.
 He decides to rebel because...?
 Um Wallace is killed?
 Who we don't meet.
 He kills a person in a church.
 Gets married.
 Fights a war.
 It's tricky but he gets there.